tinkeros/TinkerOS/Baremetal.md

    - Run `SysSurvey;`
    - Edit the file and remove any information you do not want to share `Ed("/Home/Survey.DD");`
    - Copy file off manually or use Live USB to back up to the USB thumb drive.
    - Make a github pull request with the file name under and appropriate subdirectory of /Doc/Baremetal/Machines

+## Advanced baremetal install tips
+ - TODO